tomwhite007/angular2servicesDemo1/README.md

 Note, the Typescript code extracts below only need to be changed where I've added comments on the end of the line.

 I've used a button click to update the variable in the service because it's easier to demonstrate the pros and cons of using a basic variable in a service to share state.
 The problem with this design is that app.component heading won't change because it hasn't been told to refresh.
+We'll fix this in Part 2.

 First, create a project and scaffolding with the CLI...
 ```